RudraSwat/ubuntu-retro-remix/README.md

 ## Introduction

-A script that build Raspberry Pi images of Ubuntu for retro gaming.
+A script that builds Raspberry Pi images of Ubuntu for retro gaming.

 We have a Discord for this project: